 This funder primarily supports women's empowerment and poverty alleviation.
 It might be tough for first-timers to get in the door as Debley tends to support existing grantees year after year.

 This modest grantmaker concentrates on Guatemala and Latin America.
-Its major focus seems to be education, but also funds health and economic security projects.
+It funds education, health and economic security projects.

 The Marshall Family Foundation is dedicated to supporting education and related research projects in developing countries.
 It also focuses on factors that impact educational outcomes, such as food and water.